 Ease of Transport

-The lightweight Osprey Ozone is very easy to pull thanks to its large sturdy wheels and telescoping handle that adjusts to two heights.
+The lightweight Ozone is very easy to pull thanks to its large sturdy wheels and telescoping handle that adjusts to two heights.
 The rugged wheels allow it to pull smoothly over gravel lots, though it is not quite as maneuverable as a four-wheel swivel bag like the Samsonite Winfield 2 20.
 Since it weighs less than five pounds, it's also easy on the arms.
-As we mentioned above, our biggest complaint about this carry-on is that it tips over easily, particularly when loaded with heavy gear, which can certainly be a big annoying during transit.
+We did find that it tips over easily, particularly when loaded with heavy gear, which can certainly be annoying during transit.
 The Ozone also has lightly padded handles on both sides and the top for convenient carrying.

 We were pleasantly surprised when we first tried out this bag's convertible backpack feature.
-Unlike the Osprey Meridian, which has bulky backpack straps and a hip belt that were hard to pack away and pull out, the Ozone's straps are much thinner and easier to use on the fly.
+Unlike the Osprey Meridian, which has bulky backpack straps and a hip belt that were hard to pack away and pull out, the Osprey Ozone Convertible 22's straps are much thinner and easier to use on the fly.
 Once you're ready to transition into backpack mode, simply unzip the hideaway flap, pull the straps aside and clip the upper load stabilizing buckles in place.
 Then pull the lumbar support and hip belt down and clip them in place both beneath the shoulder straps and on the underside of the plastic frame (don't worry, the buckles are color coded so you can quickly figure out what snaps where).
 The straps are made of mesh and lightweight foam; we're not sure how well they will hold up over time, but since you will probably not use the backpack feature all the time, we think that this was a worthy sacrifice.
-It's also important to note here that the hip belt was a bit too big for our 125-pound tester.
-If you are concerned about long term durability of your backpack straps, it may be worth considering one of the other convertible bags in this review.
+If you are concerned about long-term durability of your backpack straps, it may be worth considering one of the other convertible bags in this review.

-The manufacturer's specifications report that the Osprey Ozone has a 35-liter internal capacity, placing it on the smaller end of the spectrum.
+The manufacturer's specifications report that the Ozone has a 35-liter internal capacity, placing it on the smaller end of the spectrum.
 However, during our pack test, this bag held about the same as the REI Wheely Beast 22 (42L stated manufacturer volume) and the Lipault Paris Plume 22 (48 L stated manufacturer volume).
-While we could fit all of the items for a three-day weekend, we couldn't fit either pair of shoes or the bathroom bag, but when we packed up the Ozone, we were able to fit the tennis shoes in (leaving out the heels and the bathroom bag).
-If you are really concerned with internal capacity, the REI Stratocruiser may be the way to go (in the convertible luggage category), but if you're capable of limiting just a few items, then we think that the Ozone is the way to go.
+While we could fit all of the items for a three-day weekend, we couldn't fit extras like a nice set of clothes and shoes.
+If you are really concerned with internal capacity, the REI Stratocruiser has a larger volume in the convertible luggage category, but if you're capable of limiting your packing to just a few items, then we think that the Ozone is the way to go.
 If you need more storage versatility in a carry-on, then an expandable bag like our Editors' Choice winner, the Samsonite Silhouette Sphere 2 21, and the Best Buy winner, the Travelpro Maxlite 3 22 are better options.

-Let's start off by talking about the Ozone's detachable daypack.
-Again, we're not totally convinced that bringing a detachable daypack as your personal item is the easiest way to travel, but if you're psyched on it, then the Ozone is your best option.
-Here's why: if the daypack is your personal item, you almost certainly have everything that is really important (wallet, phone, etc.) in that bag.
+Our testers really liked the features on this bag.
+Although we're not totally convinced that bringing a detachable daypack as your personal item is the easiest way to travel, if you are psyched on it, then the Ozone is your best option.
+If the daypack is your personal item, you almost certainly have everything that is really important (wallet, phone, etc.) in that bag.
 If you decide to use the main pack in backpack mode, you either have to kangaroo carry the daypack (awkward and uncomfortable) or clip it to the back far away from your person (difficult to access important items and easier for pickpockets to get into).
 However, when Osprey's experts designed the Ozone, they alleviated this major flaw by adding clips to the front shoulder straps, allowing you to clip your daypack in place in front of you.
 It doesn't look all that cool, but it gets the job done.
 When you do want to put your daypack back onto the bag, you zip it in place, clip it at the top and use two toggles to secure it at the bottom.

 The daypack includes two exterior water bottle pockets (perfect for Klean Kanteen size bottles), a well-padded laptop sleeve (that only fits a 14" computer or a tablet), and useful organizer pockets.
 Features on the main bag include an exterior pocket just below the top handle for important items, lockable zippers, internal compression straps, and three internal pockets.
 It also has external compression straps to help cinch down the load.

-We've been talking about the Ozone's weight throughout this review, but at less than five pounds (without the daypack), we really are amazed at how light it is.
+Considering all the extra features on this bag (backpack straps, etc) we really were amazed at how light it is.
 Even with the one-pound daypack, bringing the weight up to six pounds, it is still one of the lightest bags in the review.
 As we mentioned previously, you do sacrifice a bit on durability, but this bag will be easier to lift into the overhead bin or throw over your shoulder as a backpack.

-We think that the Osprey Ozone is best suited for more adventure travel, but it would also work well for general airline travel, especially for individuals who travel to major cities and need to navigate a mass transit system.
+We think that the Osprey Ozone Convertible 22 is best suited for more adventure travel, but it would also work well for general airline travel, especially for individuals who travel to major cities and need to navigate a mass transit system.
 The flexibility of converting to a backpack is helpful if you will have other luggage that you need to drag, or a stroller that you need to push.
 It's also useful if you want to have a daypack for sightseeing or day hikes once you arrive at your destination.
 Because of its smaller internal capacity, this bag is perhaps best suited to lighter packers, as a complement to a checked bag, or for shorter trips.

-At $299, the Ozone is the second most expensive carry-on in this review.
-That said, if you are convinced that you want/need convertible luggage, we think it's worth shelling out the extra bucks for this bag, especially given that the detachable daypack clips conveniently and safely to the front shoulder straps, and can be used on its on.
+At $299, the Osprey Ozone Convertible 22 is one of the more expensive carry-ons in this review.
+That said, if you are convinced that you want/need convertible luggage, we think it is worth shelling out the extra bucks for this bag, especially given that the detachable daypack clips conveniently and safely to the front shoulder straps, and can be used on its on.
 Plus the Ozone is backed by Osprey's lifetime warranty.